garr3ttmjo/Writeups/Belkasoft CTF - March 2021/README.md

 004:  -------   0083884032   0083886079   0000002048   Unallocated
 ```

 Looking at the output there are two NTFS partitions to look at to determine the main volume.
-To look into further into each partion I will use the fls command.
+To look into further each partion I will use the fls command.
 To view each partition provide the starting sector offset for each partition.

 ```
 fls - List file and directory names in a disk image.